MaelCravero/conf-pattern-matching/slides/slides.md

 \vfill

 \pause
 **Monomorphization** applies to types too!

 Templated types denote **multiple types** that can be **generated** at run-time through template instantiation.

 ### TODO

-If we template nodes based on the children type, its type will be impacted by the type of the children!
-This means that we can then do specific matching functions for specific types and subtypes!
+- If we template nodes based on the children's type, we create specified types!
+- We could then do specific matching functions for specific types and subtypes!

 Seems simple!
 Here's what we have to do: